hirsimaki-markus/laptop-to-media-pc/README.md

 Decided on using relay instead of transistor to control the power button due to transistor not being galvanically isolated (Markus)\
 **17.3.19**\
 Pushed updates into GitHub for this readme.
 Added pictures.
-(Markus, Veli-matti)
+(Markus, Veli-matti) **20.3.19**\
+Started working on Arduino code, first version created (Atte, Niko).
+Polished 3D-model, designed (inkscape) and created first laser cut parts for the case.
+Created new version of the additional board and started drawing it in inkscape.
+New additions were transistor to control the relay and diode to limit power-off current from the relay coil.
+These were due to the 5v power from adrduino vcc being always on so the relay would not power off.
+Next step on the additional board is to design better system to connect spring powered testing pins to motherboard.
+Current approach of soldering them on to the additional board won't work since they will be too close to each other for soldering.
+We are considering on using some kind of holster to hold the pins on place and add wrapped wires instead of soldering.

 ---